dev101.io

 Does it support internationalised domain names (IDN)?

 Yes.
 When you paste a Unicode hostname like `https://例え.jp`, the WHATWG `URL` parser converts it to punycode (`xn--r8jz45g.jp`) — that's how it gets sent on the wire and that's what the tool stores in the cleaned URL.
 The tool also ships a built-in RFC 3492 punycode decoder, so when a hostname contains `xn--` labels the Unicode display form is shown next to the ASCII form with an `idn` badge.
-No external library required, no server round-trip.
+No external library required, no server round-trip, and the decoder runs per label so mixed-script hostnames like `shop.xn--80ak6aa92e.com` render each label correctly.

 Why don't you use the full Mozilla Public Suffix List?